Miliion-Zhang/leetcode/README.txt

-The rule of file name:
-File name is the parameter of link to that question on leetcode.com.
+The file name's patten is question_xxx.cpp, and xxx is the index of questions at leetcode.com.

 For example,
 question_111.cpp is the code of following link: